systemd/systemd/docs/ENVIRONMENT.md

   loader configuration changes.
 A foreign boot loader installer script should hence synthesize drop-in snippets and symlinks for all boot entries at boot or whenever they change if it wants to integrate with systemd-logind's APIs.

+systemd-udevd:

+* `$NET_NAMING_SCHEME=` – if set, takes a network naming scheme (i.e. one of
+  "v238", "v239", "v240"…, or the special value "latest") as parameter.
+If specified udev's net_id builtin will follow the specified naming scheme when determining stable network interface names.
+This may be used to revert to naming schemes of older udev versions, in order to provide more stable naming across updates.
+This environment variable takes precedence over the kernel command line option `net.naming-scheme=`, except if the value is prefixed with `:` in which case the kernel command line option takes precedence, if it is specified as well.

 installed systemd tests: